 Navigating the real estate market as a first-time homebuyer can be challenging.
 Recent changes resulting from the National Association of Realtors® (NAR) settlement have added complexity to the process, even for experienced homebuyers.
-To help you prepare for the new homebuying process, we’re reviewing details of the NAR settlement, its implications for homebuyers, and offering practical advice on working with real estate agents and preparing to buy a home.
+To help you prepare for the homebuying process, we’re reviewing details of the new homebuyer agent agreements (also referred to as the NAR Settlement), its implications for homebuyers, and offering practical advice on working with real estate agents and preparing to buy a home.

-The NAR settlement stems from a court ruling aimed at increasing transparency and fairness in real estate transactions.
+The homebuyer agent agreements stem from a court ruling, referred to as the NAR Settlement, aimed at increasing transparency and fairness in real estate transactions.
 Traditionally, sellers’ agents paid a portion of their commission (standard 5% to 6% paid by the home seller) to the buyers’ agent (standard 2.5% to 3%), often without explicit agreement from the buyers.
 The new rules, effective from August 17, 2024, require homebuyers to sign a mandatory agreement with their agents, detailing commission structures and other legal obligations upfront.

-3 Key Changes of the NAR Settlement and How They Impact Buying a Home
+3 Key Changes That Impact Buying a Home

 1. Mandatory contracts to work with a real estate agent to buy a home: